Esri/arcgis-runtime-samples-android/java/feature-collection-layer/README.md

 4. Assign a `SimpleRenderer` to each table to render any `Feature`s from that table using the `Symbol` that was set.
 5. Add the feature collection table to the feature collection, `FeatureCollection.getTables().add(featureCollectionTable)`.
 6. Use the `createFeature` method to create a feature from the feature collection table, passing an attribute and geometry for that feature, `FeatureCollectionTable.createFeature(attributes, geometry)`.
-7. Add new features to the table, `FeatureCollectionTable.addFeatureAsync(feature)`.
+7. Add new features to the table, `featureCollectionTable.addFeatureAsync(feature)`.

 ## Relevant API